anneongit/lynx/README.md

 This site includes a beautiful, custom theme toggle that enhances the user experience:

 ### 🌓 Smart Theme Detection
-- **Respects System Preference**: Automatically loads in dark or light mode based on your device settings
+- **Respects System Preference**: Automatically loads in dark or light mode based on your device settings on first visit
-- **One-Click Toggle**: Simple toggle between light and dark themes
+- **One-Click Toggle**: Simple toggle between light and dark themes that overrides system preferences
-- **Remembers Choice**: Saves your preference for future visits
+- **Remembers Choice**: Saves your preference for future visits using localStorage
 - **No Flash**: Smooth loading without theme flicker
+- **System Override**: Custom toggle completely overrides system dark mode to prevent conflicts

 ### 🎨 Interactive Design
 - **Light Mode**: